utdude/BI-DEC/README.md

-THIS IS A CONVERTER FOR NUMBERS<br><br>
+THIS IS A CONVERTER FOR NUMBER SYSTEM<br>
-to convert numbers to diffrent codes
+to convert numbers to different codes